cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 * Purge: The use of techniques designed to make data recovery difficult/impossible.
 Normally what we mean when we talk about “data sanitization”.
 * Destroy: Render the device inoperative and the data inaccessible/unrecoverable.

-Some other tools that ExamCram mentions explicitly:
+Some other tools that Exam Cram mentions explicitly:

 * WinHex (Windows hex editor)
 * FTK Imager (disk imaging tool)